 Graphics can help business people to notice things that they didn’t expect to see.
 Visualization opens up a means to harness data that can not be analyzed easily.

 As big data becomes bigger, a larger number of companies will be compelled to deal with complex data sets which would become difficult to analyze without visualizing.
-Data visualization is often integrated into business intelligence (BI) dashboards that provide its users with a bird’s eye view of organisational information, various knobs and metrics, and key performance indicators (KPIs) to aid decision-making.
+Data visualization is often integrated into business intelligence (BI) dashboards that provide its users with a bird’s eye view of organizational information, various knobs and metrics, and key performance indicators (KPIs) to aid decision-making.